Internet censorship in China: Self-regulation

 Internet censorship in China has been called "a panopticon that encourages self-censorship through the perception that users are being watched."
-The enforcement (or threat of enforcement) of censorship creates a chilling effect where individuals and businesses willingly censor their own communications to avoid legal and economic repercussions.
-ISPs and other service providers are legally responsible for customers' conduct.
-The service providers have assumed an editorial role concerning customer content, thus becoming publishers and legally responsible for libel and other torts committed by customers.
-Some hotels in China advise Internet users to obey local Chinese Internet access rules by leaving a list of Internet rules and guidelines near the computers.
-These rules, among other things, forbid linking to politically unacceptable messages and inform Internet users that if they do, they will have to face legal consequences.

 On 16 March 2002, the Internet Society of China, a self-governing Chinese Internet industry body, launched the Public Pledge on Self-Discipline for the Chinese Internet Industry, an agreement between the Chinese Internet industry regulator and companies that operate sites in China.
 In signing the agreement, web companies pledge to identify and prevent the transmission of information that Chinese authorities deem objectionable, including information that "breaks laws or spreads superstition or obscenity", or that "may jeopardize state security and disrupt social stability".
 As of 2006, the pledge had been signed by more than 3,000 entities operating websites in China.

+Internet platforms like Sina and QQ are not authorized to broadcast news or conduct interviews.
+In practice, such platforms do so with self-constraint, avoiding publicizing news which could run counter to the government.
+A 2008 poll showed that up to 85% of all Chinese approved their government regulating and partially censoring the Internet.